modularml/mojo/docs/why-mojo.md

 additional effort and work to provide better usability and predictability for our use-case.

-To see all the features we've built with Mojo so far, see the [Mojo programming manual](/mojo/programming-manual.html).
+To learn about what we've built with Mojo so far, see the [Mojo Manual](/mojo/manual/).